History of Port Vale F.C.: 1969–1983: Just getting by

 Over the summer of 1969 there were talks of bringing speedway to Vale Park, introducing a new team to the British League Division Two.
-However many were opposed to the idea, and a 2,600 strong petition was given to local MP John Forrester.
+However, many were opposed to the idea, and a 2,600 strong petition was given to local MP John Forrester.
 The idea was killed when the council failed to grant planning permission, despite a 3,000 strong petition in favour of the proposal.
 Port Vale dragged themselves out of the fourth tier and into the third in 1969–70, finishing in fourth place, three points away from the nearest competition.
 They had done this on the back of a solid defence, just about scoring enough goals to gather the necessary points.
-The club's chairman was arrested in February in non-football matter and consequently resigned, he was replaced by Mark Singer.
+The club's chairman was arrested in February in a non-football matter and consequently resigned; he was replaced by Mark Singer.

-The most notable fresh face for 1970–71 was Brian Horton, though at first there was little to suggest how important the 21-year-old from non-league Hednesford Town would be.
-Soon into the campaign four of the club's five directors resigned, claiming 'the club is being controlled by outsiders'.
+The most notable fresh face for 1970–71 was Brian Horton, though at first, there was little to suggest how important the 21-year-old from non-League Hednesford Town would be.
+Soon into the campaign, four of the club's five directors resigned, claiming 'the club is being controlled by outsiders'.
 Long serving player Ron Wilson also left, emigrating to South Africa to look after his son, who was suffering with bronchitis.
-The club made a rare profit, though the fans were restless with lower mid-table finish, despite Lee having built the squad on free transfers.
+The club made a rare profit, though the fans were restless with a lower mid-table finish, despite Lee having built the squad on free transfers.

-Young hopeful Sammy Morgan was persuaded to stay on for the 1971–72 campaign, as Lee largely stuck with the same squad, though he warned supporters that low attendances would force him to sell his best players.
+Young hopeful Sammy Morgan was persuaded to stay on for the 1971–72 campaign, as Lee largely stuck with the same squad.
+However, he warned supporters that low attendance would force him to sell his best players.
 The season was largely forgettable, though increasing violence from hooligans was a cause for concern. £30,000 was raised by sale of some land and £10,000 was gained from Tony Lacey's move to Rochdale.
 'Troubles at the top' were eventually settled with the re-election of old chairman Mark Singer.
 Only 2,743 turned up for the final appearance of club legend Roy Sproson, as Lee became increasingly angered by low turnouts.
 Only eleven points were won at home, as the club finished in mid-table yet again.